How to discover the Yorke Peninsula by car

 Located only two and a half drive from Adelaide, the Yorke Peninsula is home to jetty-and-shipwrecks-strewn beautiful beaches on 700 km of dramatic rugged coastline.

-The peninsula is steeped in fascinating pioneering history from mining to fertile farmland.
+The peninsula is steeped in fascinating pioneering history, from mining to fertile farmland.
 It’s a fantastic region for camping and outdoor activities and a famous region for families and kids during school holidays.
-There are many walking trails embracing the coastline and historical walking trails in inland covering the mining and farming history.
+Many walking trails embrace the coastline and historical walking trails inland, covering the mining and farming history.

-Not many people know (myself included) that Minlaton is the Barley Capital of the World, producing the highest quality of barley malt used for brewing beer all over the world.
-And the Yorke Peninsula produces alone an annual total of 1.3 millions of cereals.
+Not many people know that Minlaton is the Barley Capital of the World, producing the highest quality barley malt used for brewing beer all over the world.
+And the Yorke Peninsula produces alone an annual total of 1.3 million cereals.

-The Innes National Park is the highlight of Yorke Peninsula.
-South Australians and interstate travellers, flock to the Yorke Peninsula to visit this unique heritage listed National Park.
+The Innes National Park is the highlight of the Yorke Peninsula.
+South Australians and interstate travellers flock to the Yorke Peninsula to visit this unique heritage listed National Park.
 The rugged coastline and the orange-striped limestone cliffs create a stunning contrast with the deep blue sea and the breaking waves.

-Minlaton Visitor Centre is a must-do pitstop when touring the Yorke Peninsula.
+Minlaton Visitor Centre is a must-do pitstop when visiting Yorke Peninsula on a road trip.
 I stopped there on my way to Wooroka and Corny Point.
 I enjoyed reading the handouts about farming in the Yorke Peninsula region.
 I got various brochures and several detailed maps of each part.
-I also enjoyed their lovely shop with various locally grown products and produced, from olive oil to conserves, jam/jelly, herbs/spices, honey, cookies and cakes.
+I also enjoyed their lovely shop with various locally grown products and products, from olive oil to conserves, jam/jelly, herbs/spices, honey, cookies and cakes.

 Visit Ardrossan – The home of the Blue Swimmer Crabs.

-I have been road tripping the Yorke Peninsula on three days, but I found time a bit tight for visiting it all.
+I have been touring the Yorke Peninsula for three days, but I found time a bit tight for visiting it all.
 I would highly recommend at least four days if you want to make the most of your time.

 Share it for later on Pinterest!